DUNE-DAQ/daq-buildtools/docs/README.md

 ## Running

-In order to access the applications, libraries and plugins built in your `./build` area during the above procedure, the system needs to be instructed on where to look for them.
-All you need to do is the following:
+In order to access the applications, libraries and plugins built and installed into the `$DBT_INSTALL_DIR` area during the above procedure, the system needs to be instructed on where to look for them.
+If you've logged into a new shell and set up the daq-buildtools environment, then do the following:
 ```
+export DBT_INSTALL_DIR=<your installation directory> # Only needed if you didn't use the default
 dbt-workarea-env
 ```